danth6961/tsp-rebalance-app/Project_Handoff.md

 - S 0
 - F 10

 The current baseline allocations are stored in `constants.py`, and `engine.py` should match them exactly. `app.py` also displays the same regime cards in the UI.

 ---

+## Manual IFT and G Fund behavior

+### Normal IFTs
+Normal IFT confirmations:
+- are manual
+- increment the monthly IFT counter
+- write to the transaction audit trail
+- must respect the 2-IFT monthly limit

+### Pure G Fund safety move
+A pure 100% G allocation is treated as a TSP-safe safety move:
+- it does not consume a monthly IFT
+- it does not count toward the normal 2-IFT cap
+- it is still recorded by the app as a safety action

+This is meant to support the TSP rule that moving to G can be handled as a special safety path.

+---